JensRantil/jensrantil.github.io/content/posts/2023-08-28_the-upside-of-impostor-syndrome.md

 +++
 date = 2023-08-28T22:39:33+02:00
-title = "The Upside of Impostor Syndrome" description = "Remember that the origins of Impostor Syndrome comes from a healthy place." slug = "the-upside-of-impostor-syndrome"
+title = "The Upside of Impostor Syndrome" description = "Remember that the origins of Impostor Syndrome come from a healthy place." slug = "the-upside-of-impostor-syndrome"
 +++
-The upside of [Impostor Syndrome][impostor-syndrome] is that it means that you have the capabitity of self-reflection — the possibility to look at yourself with critical eyes.
+The upside of [Impostor Syndrome][impostor-syndrome] is that it means that you have the capability of self-reflection — the possibility to look at yourself with critical eyes.
 This is actually a healthy thing in small doses.
-I am sure most of us have worked with a colleague who say “this is the only way” and “we have tried that, it will never work”.
+I am sure most of us have worked with a colleague who said “This is the only way” and “We have tried that, it will never work”.
 These are narrow-minded engineers closed off to reconsider alternative solutions and explanations - they lack a healthy sense of self-reflection.